Our stories may shape us,

 but they don't have to define us.

 I’m a therapist after a long career in marketing and communications.
-I loved my work and my colleagues, but began to feel called to a different path.
-Answering that call meant returning to school at midlife, letting go of old ideas about who I was and rediscovering parts of myself that had been there all along, so I can live and work with integrity and wholeness.
+I enjoyed my work and my colleagues, but began to feel a desire for a different path.
+Responding to that desire turned out to be more than just a career change, but an invitation to a life of greater expansion and trust—stepping away from roles and places where I no longer fit, learning to trust my intuition and rediscovering parts of myself that had been there all along.

 It’s my hope to provide a safe place for asking hard questions and releasing painful burdens, whether due to trauma or abuse, illness and grief, anxiety or adjusting to difficult life events.

-I work with people from all faith and non-faith backgrounds, though I have specialized training in supporting those in Christian contexts.
-For those who have been harmed in religious or educational settings, I bring an open-hearted and non-dogmatic approach to your care.
+I work with people from all faith and non-faith backgrounds who want an approach that respects their unique family, spiritual and religious history.
+For those who have experienced relational abuse in spiritual settings, I bring an openhearted and non-dogmatic approach to your care.

-Judith Alfano, MSW, LCSW is an adjunct professor at Monmouth University and a therapist in private practice, both online and in the coastal communities of New Jersey.
+Judith Alfano, MSW, LCSW is a therapist in private practice, both online and in the coastal communities of New Jersey.
 Her research and professional interests are spiritual formation, the integration of psychology and religion, and women’s health and well-being.

 Earlier in her career, Judith held key roles in marketing, HR and communications at organizations ranging from an established energy company to higher ed and a tech start-up.
 She later transitioned to clinical mental health, working in multiple counseling centers where she supported those experiencing anxiety, grief and those impacted by trauma and abuse.
 Along the way, Judith explored other paths to join her community in healing and recovery.